-Episode rewards were taken to be a list where a value of 0 was appended to the end of the list at each episode end, and during the episodes, only the last value of the list was incremented by the episode reward of the given step.
-For the training, a batch-sized container is created for the actions, rewards, terminal state booleans, state values and observed states.
-Then, a two-level loop is started: the outer one is run for the number of required updates (set by us), meanwhile the inner loop size is equal to the batch size.
-In the inner loop, the environment is run for batch size times and the state observations, the taken actions (selected by a probability distribution based on the actor neural network results), the state values, the rewards, the terminal state booleans and the last observed state are stored in the aforementioned containers.
-Then, with the collected data, the returns and the advantages are calculated on the batch, and then a batch training is performed on the collected data.
-There was no need to calculate the gradients themselves due to the usage of the Keras API.
+Episode rewards were taken to be a list where a value of 0 was appended to the end of the list at each episode’s end.
+During the episodes, only the last value of the list was incremented by the episode reward of the given step.
+For the training, a batch-sized container was created for the actions, rewards, terminal state booleans, state values and observed states.
+Then, a two-level loop was started: the outer one was run for the number of required updates (set by us), while the inner loop was run as many times as the batch size.
+The state observations, the taken actions (which were selected by a probability distribution based on the actor neural network results), the state values, the rewards, the terminal state booleans and the last observed state were stored in the aforementioned containers.
+Next, the returns and advantages were calculated on the batch using the collected data, and then a batch training was performed on those data.
+There was no need to calculate the gradients themselves due to the use of the Keras API.

-During our experiment, the system was run 5000 times in batches of 128, thus running the environments over totally 640000 steps.
+During our experiment, the system was run 5,000 times in batches of 128, thus running the environments over a total of 640,000 steps.
 Gamma was taken to be 0.99.

-Figure 3 and Figure 4 show the end of some remarkable episodes of catching the opponent.
-Figure 6, Figure 7 show the results of our experiments.
-The most important is to check the x coordinates of Figure 5 and Figure 6: for the same number of steps, the original was run for 40340 episodes meanwhile the modified algorithm managed to complete 82119 episodes.
-This means that the A2CM algorithm spent half as much steps in an episode, thus it was able to catch the fleeing opponent in average in half time than the agent based on the original algorithm.
-These figures also show that the original algorithm did not find an optimal solution without diverging later, and even between diverges the solutions were not as stable.
-Our agent, on the other hand, has found a solution with no diverges later and only small diverges after the first half of episodes.
-The A2CM algorithm has found a solution where it can catch the opponent in 6 steps, and it had maintained the knowledge for 20000 episodes, with one positive spike where it found the solution to the problem in just 3 steps.
+Figures 3 and 4 show the ends of some remarkable episodes of catching the opponent.
+Figures 6 and 7 show the results of our experiments.
+It is important to note the x-coordinates in Figures 5 and 6: for the same number of steps, the original was run for 40,340 episodes, while the modified algorithm managed to complete 82,119 episodes.
+This means that the A2CM algorithm spent half as many steps in an episode and was able to catch the fleeing opponent in, on average, half of the time required by the agent based on the original algorithm.
+These figures also show that the original algorithm did not find an optimal solution without diverging later, and even between divergences, the solutions were not as stable.
+Our agent, on the other hand, found a solution with no divergences later and only small divergencess after the first half of the episodes.
+The A2CM algorithm found a solution with which it can catch the opponent in 6 steps, and it maintained this knowledge for 20,000 episodes, with one positive spike where it found the solution to the problem in just 3 steps.

-Run times are worth to take into consideration as well.
-The regular A2C algorithm took 14567.45 seconds to run, meanwhile the modified one ran for 14458.28 seconds.
-It is worth noting that due to the almost twice more episodes, the environment had to be reset twice as more, so the modified algorithm is even faster that the normal one.
+The run times are worth considering, as well.
+The regular A2C algorithm took 14,567.45 seconds to run, while the modified one ran for 14,458.28 seconds.
+It is worth noting that, due to the fact that almost twice as many episodes were completed, the environment had to be reset twice as often, so the modified algorithm is even faster than the normal one.

-Later, the difference between the algorithms were tested with collision turned on, bringing the problem set even closer to real-world scenarios in robotics.
-In this case, the agents receive a penalty if they collide with each other.
-This method makes the environment much harder to learn, as only chasing the enemy agent will probably result in failure, and it also hardens the training process as the steps leading to success are not as easy to determine due to the fact that colliding before catching the enemy will make similar attempts also less likely to select in action selection.
+Later, the difference between the algorithms were tested with collision turned on, bringing the problem set even closer to real-world robotics scenarios.
+In this case, the agents received a penalty if they collided with each other.
+This method makes the environment much harder to learn, as failure will probably only result from chasing the enemy agent.
+It also makes the training process harder, as the steps leading to success are not as easy to determine; a collision that occurs before the enemy is caught will make similar attempts less likely to be selected as actions.